 To give you an idea:

-• Barcelona, Spain: This hosts 17 million tourists per year, compared to a resident population of about 1.6 million.
-The massive influx has led to protests from locals who feel the city’s is overwhelmed.
+- Barcelona, Spain: This city hosts 17 million tourists per year, compared to a resident population of about 1.6 million.
+The massive influx has led to protests from locals who feel the city’s infrastructure is overwhelmed.

-• Santorini, Greece: With a population of around 15,000, this island receives close to 2 million visitors annually.
-The pressure on its small infrastructure has sparked concerns over .
+- Santorini, Greece: With a population of around 15,000, this island receives close to 2 million visitors annually.
+The pressure on its small infrastructure has sparked concerns over sustainability.

-• Machu Picchu, Peru: recommended limiting daily visitors to 2,500 people, yet on some days, the site sees over 5,000 tourists, putting immense pressure on the ancient ruins.
+- Machu Picchu, Peru: UNESCO recommended limiting daily visitors to 2,500 people, yet on some days, the site sees over 5,000 tourists, putting immense pressure on the ancient ruins.

 The Role of Destination Marketing Organizations